-New Relic's REST APIs let you retrieve data from, and push data to New Relic tools, and include configuration and delete capabilities.
+New Relic's REST API lets you retrieve data from and push data to New Relic tools, as well as to configure features and perform delete operations.
 You can also use the API Explorer to understand the data available to you via the REST API, to obtain curl commands, and to see JSON responses.

 The REST API command structure follows this template:

 DELETE, depending on the query intent.

 Our examples use curl as a common command line tool to pull metric timeslice data from the REST API.
 However, you can use any method to make your REST requests.
 The

 curl commands include target URLs, header information, and data which are relevant for any request mechanism.

 The API calls require a URL to specify the location from which the data will be accessed.
 You must replace the placeholder

 <URL> with the appropriate URL which will change depending on the type of data being requested.
 In general the URL follows this template:

 The $APPID specifies the exact application or product for which the data is being requested.
 The information following this parameter will vary depending on the data request.

 If you have an EU region account, the URL is: